mariembalh/Leetcode/README.md

     The number of soldiers in row i is less than the number of soldiers in row j.
     Both rows have the same number of soldiers and i < j.

+### 1342.
+Number of Steps to Reduce a Number to Zero

 Return the indices of the k weakest rows in the matrix ordered from weakest to strongest.
+Given an integer num, return the number of steps to reduce it to zero.
+In one step, if the current number is even, you have to divide it by 2, otherwise, you have to subtract 1 from it.